toranb/ember-cli-simple-store/README.md

 });
 ```

+This approach is not without it's tradeoffs

+1) additional http calls to fetch related data instead of using embedded json.
+You could make a single http call and parse this out if latency becomes problematic but you might find yourself managing complex object hierarchies all over again.
+2) you will find yourself passing the store instance into model object class methods from the route/controller
+3) you begin to use a different pattern for object materialization/filtering in the route objects because the models themselves are relationship-less.

-This approach is not without it's tradeoffs (ie- additional http calls to fetch related data instead of using embedded json for example).
-I've personally found this is a great approach for apps that want to avoid the "kitchen-sink" problem.
+I've personally found this is a great approach for apps that want to avoid the complexity of bigger projects like ember-data, but still need a single pointer /reference for the models in your ember application.

 ## What about the missing MyObject.save() abstraction